Support Priority Legislation

 Increases the deeds fee to sustain the overall match for cities and towns that have adopted the Community Preservation Act (CPA).
 Learn More >

 State Budget Priorities

-Mass Audubon challenges the Patrick Administration and the Massachusetts legislature to restore environmental funding to a minimum of 1% of the total operating budget (currently it is only at about 0.6%), and to restore full funding for the Natural Heritage & Endangered Species Program, which remains about $100,000 too low.
-For specific details on how we think programs should be funded, see our 2013 state budget recommendations.
+Mass Audubon challenges the Baker Administration and the Massachusetts legislature to restore environmental funding to a minimum of 1% of the total operating budget (currently it is only at about 0.6%), and to restore full funding for the Natural Heritage & Endangered Species Program, which remains about $100,000 too low.
+Other priorities include climate adaptation and the Division of Ecological Restoration.

 Other Critical State Issues

 In addition to our work on legislation, Mass Audubon is also involved in: